ChiefBoyardee/BedrockCombatCompat/CONTRIBUTING.md

-# Contributing to BedrockCombat
+# Contributing to BedrockCombatCompat

-Thank you for your interest in contributing to BedrockCombat!
+Thank you for your interest in contributing to BedrockCombatCompat!
 We welcome contributions from the community and are grateful for any help you can provide.

 ## Table of Contents